engagmatic/engagematic/backend/EMAIL_AUTOMATION_SETUP.md

 ## 🎯 Overview

-This guide covers the complete setup of the automated email system for LinkedInPulse using **Resend** (100% FREE for up to 3,000 emails/month).
+This guide covers the complete setup of the automated email system for Engagematic using **Resend** (100% FREE for up to 3,000 emails/month).

 ## ✅ Features Implemented